open-aviation/atmdata/_pages/data_sources.md

 - [airport-data.com](http://www.airport-data.com/api/doc.php) is a comprehensive airport and aircraft database free to request but you may officially not download the full database;
 - [doc8643.com](https://doc8643.com/) provides technical information related to many kinds of aircraft, as described in ICAO DOC 8643.
 See also [aircraft type](https://www.icao.int/publications/DOC8643/Pages/Search.aspx) and [manufacturers](https://www.icao.int/publications/DOC8643/Pages/Manufacturers.aspx)
 - [airwar.ru](http://airwar.ru/) is a comprehensive catalogue of technical data of aircraft (in Russian)

+Transponder information:
+- [Aircraft Comm-B capability database](https://github.com/junzis/gicb-db) contains a list of common Comm-B capabilities for a large number of aircraft Mode S transponders over the world.

 ## <i class="fas fa-rocket"></i> Aircraft and engine performance